-If your system is constantly short of disk space and you cannot increase the amount of available space, you may be forced to implement disk quotas.
-Quotas allow you to limit the amount of space a user can occupy and the number of files (inodes) each user can own.
-The XFS filesystem supports disk quotas to automate this process.
-You can use this system to implement specific disk usage quotas for each user on your system.
+If your system is constantly short of disk space and you cannot increase the amount of available space, you an use disk quotas to manage your existing space.

+Disk quotas let you limit the amount of space a user can occupy and the number of files (inodes) each user can own.
 You can implement hard or soft limits; hard limits are enforced by the system, soft limits merely remind the user to trim disk usage.
 Disk usage limits are not enforced for root.